High-Dimensional Low-Rank Tensor Autoregressive Time Series Modeling: Introduction

+However, the consistency of the SSN estimator requires that $T$ grows faster than $p=\prod_{i=1}^dp_i$.
+Thus, it may not be applicable to high-dimensional tensor-valued time series datasets with large $p_i$'s.
+This motivates us to consider a non-convex estimation method to further improve the estimation efficiency and relax the sample size requirement.
+Specifically, under the assumption that $\cm{A}$ is exactly low-rank, this paper develops an estimator via non-convex (NC) optimization based on the explicit Tucker decomposition structure.
+A gradient descent algorithm is proposed for the NC estimator, with rigorous statistical and computational convergence guarantees.
+Compared with the convex estimators via nuclear norm regularizations, the consistency of the NC estimator only requires that $T$ grows faster than $\max_{1\leq i\leq d}p_i$, which makes it attractive under high dimensionality.
+Although this approach requires initial values and known tensor ranks, the ridge-type ratio estimator can be used for determination of tensor ranks and initialization of the gradient descent algorithm.

-This work is also related to the literature of matrix-variate regression and tensor regression for independent data.
-The matrix-variate regression model in \cite{DingCook18} has the same basic bilinear form as that of the MAR model mentioned earlier, while an envelope method was introduced to further reduce the dimension. \citet{raskutti2019convex} proposed a multi-response tensor regression model, where they mainly studied the third-order coefficient tensor and the SN regularization which is known to be statistically sub-optimal for higher-order tensor estimation.
-In contrast, we study the model for general higher-order tensor-valued time series.
-Moreover, our SSN regularized estimator has a much faster statistical convergence rate than the SN estimator.
-Recently, \citet{chen2019non} and \citet{han2020optimal} studied non-convex projected gradient descent methods for tensor regression.
-While their non-convex approaches require exact low-rankness with known Tucker ranks, our methods can handle both exact and approximate low-rankness and select the unknown ranks consistently in the exactly low-rank case.
-In addition, existing literature on tensor regression has only considered independent data and Gaussian time series data, whereas we allow sub-Gaussianity of the time series.
+This work is related to the literature on matrix-variate regression and tensor regression for independent data.
+The matrix-variate regression in \cite{DingCook18} has the same basic bilinear form, while an envelope method was introduced to further reduce the dimension. \citet{raskutti2019convex} proposed a multi-response tensor regression model, where they mainly studied the third-order coefficient tensor and the SN regularization which is known to be statistically sub-optimal for higher-order tensor estimation.
+By contrast, we study the model for general higher-order tensor-valued time series.
+Moreover, our SSN estimator has a much faster statistical convergence rate than the SN estimator.
+For the non-convex tensor estimation problem, \citet{chen2019non} and \citet{han2020optimal} studied non-convex projected gradient descent methods for tensor regression.
+Our NC estimator can be viewed as a higher-order extension of the estimation approach in \citet{han2020optimal}.
+In addition, existing literature on tensor regression has only considered independent data or Gaussian time series data, whereas we allow sub-Gaussianity of the time series.
 This is a non-trivial relaxation, since unlike the Gaussian case, sub-Gaussian time series cannot be linearly transformed into independent samples.

-We summarize the most important contributions of this paper as follows: \begin{enumerate} \item[(i)] This paper provides the first practical tool to model and forecast general structured, high-dimensional data with complex temporal dependence via tensor autoregression.
-By flexibly and efficiently capturing the underlying low-dimensional tensor dynamics, the proposed model delivers significant dimension reduction, meaningful structural interpretation and favorable forecast performance.